ECB to turn stimulus taps back on to prop up ailing economy

 Some policymakers have voiced concerted, public opposition to more radical stimulus measures, particularly the restarting of bond purchases, known as quantitative easing.

 Also, Draghi’s dovish talk has raised investors’ expectations so high that it will be difficult to fully deliver on them, leaving the ECB at risk of disappointing.
-This could see market interest rates increase, rather than fall.
+This could see market interest rates and the euro’s exchange rate increase, rather than fall.

+“There is high uncertainty about the extent of the expansionary measures the ECB will implement today; and therefore there is large potential for strong fluctuations in the euro exchange rates,” Commerzbank’s strategists wrote in a note to clients.

+The single currency has fallen 3.5% against the dollar since the ECB began signalling an easing of its monetary policy in June while yields on many euro zone government bonds have set new record lows.

-While the ECB has a wide range of policy instruments at its disposal, each comes with complications, from questionable efficacy and big side effects.
+While the ECB has a wide range of policy instruments at its disposal, each comes with complications, from questionable efficacy to big side effects.

 Still, the ECB is expected to lower some of its growth and inflation projections, highlighting the broader risk to the economy.

-Sources told Reuters that the forecasts will predict growth of not much more than 1 percent both this year and next, while underlying and headline inflation will rise only modestly.
+Sources told Reuters that the forecasts would predict growth of not much more than 1 percent both this year and next, with underlying and headline inflation rising only modestly.

 The central bank aims for euro zone inflation of just below 2%, a target it has failed to hit since 2013.